Supercontinent

-The supercontinent of Pangaea with the positions of the continents at the Permian-Triassic boundary, about 250 Ma.
+A paleomap showing the supercontinent of Pangaea with the positions of the continents at the Permian-Triassic boundary, about 250 Ma.
 AR=Amuria; NC=North China; SC=South China; PA=Panthalassic Ocean; PT=Paleotethys Ocean; NT=Neotethys Ocean.
 Orogens shown in red.
 Subduction zones shown in black.
 Spreading centers shown in green.

 Although not a supercontinent, the current Afro-Eurasian landmass contains about 57% of Earth's land area.

 In geology, a supercontinent is the assembly of most or all of Earth's continental blocks or cratons to form a single large landmass.
 However, some geologists use a different definition, "a grouping of formerly dispersed continents", which leaves room for interpretation and is easier to apply to Precambrian times.
 To separate supercontinents from other groupings, a limit has been proposed in which a continent must include at least about 75% of the continental crust then in existence in order to qualify as a supercontinent.

 Moving under the forces of plate tectonics, supercontinents have assembled and dispersed multiple times in the geologic past.
 According to modern definitions, a supercontinent does not exist today; the closest is the current Afro-Eurasian landmass, which covers approximately 57% of Earth's total land area.
 The last period in which the continental landmasses were near to one another was 336 to 175 million years ago, forming the supercontinent Pangaea.
 The positions of continents have been accurately determined back to the early Jurassic, shortly before the breakup of Pangaea.
 Pangaea's predecessor Gondwana is not considered a supercontinent under the first definition since the landmasses of Baltica, Laurentia and Siberia were separate at the time.

 A future supercontinent, termed Pangaea Proxima, is hypothesized to form within the next 250 million years.

 Theories

 The Phanerozoic supercontinent Pangaea began to break up 215 Ma and this distancing continues today.
 Because Pangaea is the most recent of Earth's supercontinents, it is the best known and understood.
-Contributing to Pangaea's popularity in the classroom, its reconstruction is almost as simple as fitting together the present continents bordering the Atlantic ocean like puzzle pieces.
+Contributing to Pangaea's popularity in the classroom, its reconstruction is almost as simple as fitting together the present continents bordering the Atlantic Ocean like puzzle pieces.

 For the period before Pangaea, there are two contrasting models for supercontinent evolution through geological time.